*** Due to the Coronavirus lockdown, work in the Sensory Garden has had to be suspended until further notice ***

 Green fingers are not required.
 Sweeping paths, weeding and tidying are just as valuable and a great help.
 There's also no heavy lifting or digging - unless you want to of course!

 The park has an 80-peg fishing lake which is also home to swans, geese, kingfishers and ducks.
-There used to be boats on the lake, but it is unlikely these will ever return.

 The paddling pool was closed during 2020 due to Coronavirus, but we are hopeful that it will be open again this summer.